 October is Farm to School Month, an annual 31-day campaign to recognize, appreciate and celebrate the connections happening across the country between kids, families and their community food systems.
 National Farm to School Month was designated by Congress in 2010, making this year’s campaign the 10th anniversary of National Farm to School Month celebrations.
 However, this October looked very different than the previous nine years.

 It Takes a Community to Feed a Community, and that’s been especially true this year.
-As our schools and early care and education sites, communities and food system continue to be impacted by the coronavirus pandemic, we are approaching this year’s campaign as an opportunity to honor all those who contribute to feeding our kids and communities – from farmers, harvesters and food hub distributors, to school nutrition professionals, educators, garden coordinators, bus drivers and more.
+As our schools and early care and education sites, communities and food system continue to be impacted by the pandemic, we are approaching this year’s campaign as an opportunity to honor all those who contribute to feeding our kids and communities – from farmers, harvesters and food hub distributors, to school nutrition professionals, educators, garden coordinators, bus drivers and more.
 This year, it’s been made very clear that the workers who keep our kids fed—many of whom are Black, Latino, Indigenous and other people of color—are often unseen, underpaid and undervalued for the contributions they make in our communities.
-Yet they’ve always been essential, even before this pandemic, and farm to school wouldn’t exist without them.
+Yet they’ve always been essential, and we know farm to school wouldn’t exist without them.

 Watch a Recording of Our Virtual Movement Meeting: On Oct.
 14, we hosted a virtual Movement Meeting, featuring Karen Washington, with deep conversation and action-oriented reflection on racial justice in the farm to school movement and wider food system.
-Learn more here.
+Learn more and register here.

 Take Action for Change: Throughout October, we shared ideas, opportunities and resources for engaging in advocacy to amplify underrepresented voices and shift power to create a more just food system.
 One upcoming way you can take action for change: VOTE on Nov.
 3!